Close

 Creating bootable CD from ISO image

 Select the first menu item: 'Burn ISO image to CD/DVD'.
-At the bottom of the screen, enter path to the file with the ISO image.
+At the bottom of the screen, enter the path to the ISO image.
 That enables the 'Next' button, and you can move on to actually creating the disk.
 All we need to do in the burn disk dialog is select the recorder we are going to use, insert a blank CD/DVD in it and click on the <<BURN>> button to create a boot disk from the ISO image selected on the previous step.

 Creating bootable USB disk